fangpinsern/Learning/Part4/README.md

 \*\*NOTE: This is one of the many response function that are available in the response object.
 For more details, you can have a look at the documentation [here](http://expressjs.com/en/api.html#res).

-Whit this special error handling middleware, how do we use it?
+With this special error handling middleware, how do we use it?

 We use it by adding an argument to the `next()` call that we always use.
 This is the same next call that is in all middlewares and controllers but we always leave the parameters empty.